baskuit/pinyon/src/readme.md

 ## Building a Type List

-The prior examples assumed that we had the type lists a priori.
+The previous examples assumed that we had the type lists a priori.
 Now we will discuss how type lists are created

 ### The TypeList
-Most type lists begin by specifying the struct definition of the "basic type list", which are the type lists that make up the TypeList category at the beginning of this document.
+Most type lists begin by specifying the struct definition of the "basic type list", which is a type list that belongs to the "TypeList" category mentioned at the beginning of this document.
 These type lists don't contain definitions for the State or other features.
 They only specify the primitive types like `Real`, `Action`, `Mutex` that are used everywhere else.

 ### Templates
-Now lets expand this type list to
+Now lets expand the functionality of the basic type list.
+Let's look at the code below.

 ```cpp
 template <typename Types>